India rejoices as women's hockey team makes maiden entry into Olympic semifinals | Sports-Games

 Congratulating the team, Sports Minister Anurag Thakur wrote on his Twitter handle: ''Splendid Performance!!!
 Women's Hockey #TeamIndia is scripting history with every move at #Tokyo2020!
 We're into the semi-finals of the Olympics for the 1st time beating Australia.''
 Wishes also came from former sports minister Kiren Rijiju.

 ''India's dream is coming to reality!
 Our Women's Hockey Team has defeated Australia!
-India's Men's and Women's teams have reached the semi-finals at the #Tokyo2020 Olympics!
-I have no words to express my excitement and happiness!,'' he tweeted.
+India's Men's and Women's teams have reached the semi-finals at #Tokyo2020 Olympics!
+I have no words to express my excitement and happiness!'' he tweeted.

 Odisha chief minister Naveen Patnaik, who has been at the forefront in supporting the hockey teams through sponsorship as well, said glory awaits. '' Congratulate Indian Women's #Hockey Team on registering a thumping victory in the quarter-final against Australia at #Tokyo2020.
 May the team continue its winning streak & bring glory to the country.
 Wish the team all the best,'' he said.